 Giving Compass’ Take:

-• Matt Barnum reports that research suggests that “community eligibility” for free lunch – entire schools in poor areas receive free lunch – has widespread benefits including reduced suspensions.
+• Matt Barnum reports that research suggests that free lunch for all – entire schools in poor areas receive free lunch – has widespread benefits including reduced suspensions.

 • How can community eligibility be expanded to make a bigger impact?
-What role can funders play in increasing access to free school lunch?
+What role can funders play in increasing free lunch for all programs?

 • Learn about the problem of suspensions nationwide.